-As this business grows and evolves and new line items are added to your source system, you'll need to map new source dimensions into Cube to ensure your information stays current.
+As your business grows and evolves and new line items are added to source systems, you'll need to map those new source dimensions into Cube or create mapping rules to ensure your information stays current and data can be successfully imported.

 In this article, learn how to map your source dimensions: